mircoporetti/knowledge/vault/kitchen.food.recipes.pizza_napoletana_standmixer.md

 6. Cover the bowl and put it in the fridge for 20 mins
 7. Mix again, middle speed, for 3 mins
 8. Again in the fridge for 15 mins
-9. Kneed by hand to make it stronger and put it into a container for 1 hour (room TEMP)
+9. Knead by hand to make it stronger and put it into a container for 1 hour (room TEMP)
 10. Make a ball by hand and put it again into a container with olive oil. put it in the fridge for 16 hours.
 11. Make small balls and let them rest for 2 hours (room TEMP)
 12. Perfect temperature: 380°C